philpagel/ET54.py/tools/fwupdater/README.md

 ```

 # Images

-I have a few firmware images that I found online and/or got from the manufacturer:
+I have a few firmware images that I found online and/or got from the manufacturer.

 * [`ET54A+.150.025.hex`](./images/ET54A+.150.025.hex): V2.01.2352.025
 * [`ET54A+.150.A15.hex`](./images/ET54A+.150.A15.hex): V2.01.2408.A15
 * [`ET54A+.150.X26.hex`](./images/ET54A+.150.X26.hex): V2.01.2480.X26 (latest version as of writing)

-# Installation

-Download a binary from the [latest release](https://github.com/philpagel/ET54.py/releases/latest).
-No installation required.
-On
-Linux, make sure to make the binary executable

-    chmod a+x et54fwupdater

 # Trouble shooting